BluCobalt/guava/CONTRIBUTING.md

 #### Merging pull requests ####

-Due to Guava's nature as a subset of Google's internal codebase which is automatically synced to the public GitHub repository, we are unable to merge pull requests directly into the master branch.
-Instead, once a pull request is ready for merging, we'll make the appropriate changes in the internal codebase and, when the change is synced out, give the pull request author credit for the commit.
+Due to Guava's nature as a subset of Google's com.google.common.util.concurrent.internal codebase which is automatically synced to the public GitHub repository, we are unable to merge pull requests directly into the master branch.
+Instead, once a pull request is ready for merging, we'll make the appropriate changes in the com.google.common.util.concurrent.internal codebase and, when the change is synced out, give the pull request author credit for the commit.